Family History Is History

 You must create or have an account at FamilySearch.org to participate.
 Accounts are free.
 I participate in keeping the data in their family tree accurate and well-documented.
 FamilySearch offers me free and extensive access to billions of records.
 Their goal seems to be to create one all-inclusive family tree, a goal I share and applaud.
 Their tools are world-class.
 Fortunately, my personal genealogical record-keeping software, RootsMagic, facilitates my connection to the FamilySearch Family Tree.
 Disclosure: FamilySearch is owned by the Church of Jesus Christ of Latter-Day Saints (of which I am not a member).

-I was fortunate enough to have parents and grandparents who left a long and lasting impression of good on me.
-Though I miss those who have passed, I carry them close, in my heart – I think of and dream about them often.
+I was fortunate enough to have grown up with siblings, parents, grandparents, aunts and uncles, and cousins who left a long and lasting impression of good on me.
+Though I miss those who have passed, I carry them with me in my heart – I think of and dream about them often.

-I was also fortunate enough to marry an amazing woman from a sweet family.
-She is my life’s love and muse.
+I was also fortunate enough to marry an amazing woman who is my life’s love and muse.
+Together, we added population to the family, each child enriching our lives in incalculable ways – including their own additions to our family.

 My family has taught me how to love deeply and to care about life.
 I cannot begin to express the profoundness of the gratitude I feel for these wonderful people in my life.

-My family history tells the story of how I became what I am today – a jigsaw puzzle that fascinates and delights me.
-I love discovering and figuring out the placement of each puzzle piece.
-I especially enjoy reading, hearing, and sharing historical family stories and accounts that give color and perspective to the overall picture.
+My family history tells the story of how I became what I am today.
+I love discovering and figuring out the placement of each person, though I especially enjoy reading, hearing, and sharing historical family stories and accounts that give color and perspective to them.

 I Love Photos!

 Thanks to my Dad, I have a huge collection of digitally scanned Bennette-Odell family photos to share with you.
 Thanks to my Grandpa (Paul) Tuggle, I have an even larger collection of digitally scanned Tuggle-Beard family photos to share.
-And thanks to the Norman Family of North Carolina and Virginia, I have a large collection of Hurd-Warwick-Norman family photos for you to enjoy.
+And thanks to some Norman Family organizations in North Carolina and Virginia, I have a large collection of Norman family photos for you to enjoy.

 If you have a photo that might fit into my collection, please contact me!